 The work to improve the square are progressing as planned.
 The 4 street lamps for the square will be installed on the 2nd or 3rd October.
 However, due to lead-in times for the new lamp heads, temporary lamp heads will be installed on the lamp posts to enable the project and wider streetlight programme to progress.
 The 'new' lampheads will be installed before the completion of the project.

-August 2018 Update
+August 2018 update

-Following the public consultation about this scheme, we are pleased to advise that the works are due to start on 27 August 2018 with completion planned for 16 November 2018.
+Following the public consultation about this scheme, we are pleased to advise that the works started on 27 August 2018 with completion planned for 16 November 2018.
 The Council has worked closely with Alyth Development Trust and Alyth Community Council to develop the project which will see an investment of almost £0.5m in upgrading the town square.
 This will complement the works done to replace the bridges but will mean car parking will be disrupted significantly during the construction period.
-The Contractor (RJ McLeod Ltd) will endeavour to minimise this wherever possible.
-RJ McLeod's Liaison Officer will also work directly with businesses and residents to retain full pedestrian access to all properties during the construction period.We would like to apologise in advance for any disruption and thank you for your patience and co-operation.

-The aim of these improvements is to:
+The aim of the improvements are to:

 - Create a square that is pedestrian friendly, with improved access for all pedestrians, wider pavements, reduced street clutter and dropped kerbs at key locations.